 d) ‘No win, no fee’

 Even if you have a no win, no fee agreement, you might still have to pay costs if you lose.
-Your solicitor should explain this before they start working for you.
+Your solicitor should explain how fees work before they start working for you.
+They should your agreement about fees in writing.

-If you win your case, you will have to pay a larger fee than someone who does not have a no win, no fee agreement.
+If you win your case, you will have to pay a larger fee than someone who doesn’t have a no win, no fee agreement.
 Again, your solicitor should explain this from the start.

 When a solicitor gives you legal help for free, this is called ‘pro bono’ advice.
-You can find out whether there is a local solicitor who offers free advice at www.lawworks.org.uk and www.barprobono.org.uk.
+You can find out whether there is a local solicitor who offers free advice at www.lawworks.org.uk and www.barprobono.org.uk and www.lawcentres.org.uk.

+If you want the police to arrange a solicitor for you they will contact the Defence Solicitor Call Centre (DSCC).
 They will pass on your details and a solicitor will give you telephone advice.
-You may see the solicitor in person if you are accused of a more serious offence and:
+But you may see the solicitor in person if you are accused of a more serious offence and:

 - the police want to interview you,